tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Standard Action

-_Recharge 11+:_ 1d3 nearby undead creatures, each with 55 hp or fewer, are automatically dazed until the end of your next turn (champion: 150 hp or fewer; epic: 240 hp or fewer).
+_Recharge 11+:_ 1d3 nearby undead creatures, each with 55 hp or fewer, are automatically dazed until the end of your next turn, 150 hp or fewer at champion tier, and 240 hp or fewer at epic tier.
 For the rest of the battle, those undead you targeted with this effect have a +1 bonus to their attacks on you.

 **Quirk:** Restless sleep.